prasadkothapally/hari/docs/Run/Environments/Development/setup.md

 The source code of the charts can be found in the kestra-io/helm-charts repository.

-1. Install the Chart
+1.Install the Chart
 ```
 helm repo add kestra https://helm.kestra.io/
 ```
 By default, the chart will only deploy one Kestra standalone service with only one replica.
 This means that all Kestra server components will be deployed within a single pod.

-2. Modify the kestra configuration to use the local storage
+2.Modify the kestra configuration to use the local storage
 ```
 	 configuration:
 	   kestra: